daviskia/ada-project-deep-penguin/README.md

 Ariane : Analysis of the weather dataset and comparison with the number of travel per day

 Kiara: Initial analysis of BIXI data, analysis of bike use and stations, created the website template and general descriptions

+Every member will work on his own part for the poster.